dvdzkwsk/re-frame/README.md

 ## Getting Started

-The quickest way to get started is by installing `@re-frame/standalone`, which bundles everything you'll need to build a typical application: a store to manage state, subscriptions to query it, and effects such as [http](./docs/effects.md#http), [orchestrate](./docs/effects.md#orchestrate), and more since the real world is more complicated than TodoMVC.
+The quickest way to get started is by installing `@re-frame/standalone`, which bundles everything you'll need to build a typical application: a store to manage state, subscriptions to query it, effects such as [http](./docs/effects.md#http), [orchestrate](./docs/effects.md#orchestrate), and more since the real world is more complicated than TodoMVC.

 ```sh
 yarn add @re-frame/standalone